 Five from Finland

-Many women scientists in Finland have made significant contributions across diverse fields.
+Many female scientists in Finland have made significant contributions across diverse fields.

-As Finland continues to prioritise education and innovation, as well as makes progress in achieving gender parity, more and more women here choose science as their career focus and make remarkable strides in various scientific disciplines.
+As Finland continues to prioritise education and innovation, as well as make progress in achieving gender parity, more and more women here are choosing science as their career focus and making remarkable strides in various scientific disciplines.

 The nerve cells used in the study utilised the induced pluripotent stem cell (iPSC) technology, in which cells that are easily isolated from the patient, such as blood cells, get reprogrammed into stem cells and further differentiated into nerve cells with the help of biomolecules.